netbox-community/netbox/docs/models/extras/eventrule.md

 # EventRule

-An event rule is a mechanism for taking an action (such as running a script or sending a webhook) when a change takes place in NetBox.
+An event rule is a mechanism for automatically taking an action (such as running a script or sending a webhook) in response to an event in NetBox.
 For example, you may want to notify a monitoring system whenever the status of a device is updated in NetBox.
-This can be done by creating an event pointing to a webhook for the device model in NetBox and identifying the webhook receiver.
+This can be done by creating an event for device objects and designating a webhook to be transmitted.
 When NetBox detects a change to a device, an HTTP request containing the details of the change and who made it be sent to the specified receiver.

 See the [event rules documentation](../features/event-rules.md)  for more information.